not-timid/a0/README.md

 5. Open http://localhost:3000/a0 _NOT http://localhost:3000 as suggested,_
    to see the default Next.js page.
    ...note that .next/ is ~70 MB for 57 items
-6. For the time being, replace the contents of the two .css files in src/app/ with something more minimal
+6. Delete src/app/page.module.css, and replace the contents of src/app/globals.css with something more minimal
 7. Remove references to the 'Inter' font from src/app/layout.tsx
 8. Change the `title` and `description` in src/app/layout.tsx
 9. Replace the content of src/app/page.tsx and delete the two `import`s